open-webui/open-webui/location/setup/README.md

 	node --version
 	npm --version

+On Windows: You can run the "start.bat" steps on [Open WebUI Getting Started](https://docs.openwebui.com/getting-started/)

-Next run the following to in the root of the "projects" folder.
+On Mac and Linux: Run the following in the root of the "projects" folder.
 Our [conda-start.sh](https://github.com/ModelEarth/projects/blob/main/location/setup/script/conda-start.sh) script invokes python3.11 so you might need [pyenv](https://model.earth/io/coders/python).

 	bash location/setup/script/conda-start.sh